 However, when Mass Mutual is compared with its direct competitors New York Life and Northwestern Mutual it is apparent that Mass Mutual's rates are actually excellent.
 (The New York Life and Northwestern Mutual rates, on the other hand, are awful for women).

 For this reason, Mass Mutual really deserves to be on every list as one of the best long term care insurance policies available today.

 Mass Mutual does not price long term care insurance based upon gender.
 Today, Mass Mutual is often the most competitively priced company rated "A" or better for female applicants.

 The Mass Mutual Signature Care policy is a fairly straight-forward long term care insurance policy.
-Mass Mutual is an extremely fair underwriter but it is not an overly aggressive underwriter that accepts impaired risk such as prior stroke history or insulin dependent diabetics as some carriers do (this is a positive attribute---you want to be with a conservative underwriter).
-Mass Mutual typically does not offer the least expensive policy available --well it actually does in Colorado!,--- but Mass Mutual is not the most expensive policy either.
-In fact, Mass Mutual is usually on the competitive end of the pricing scale.
-What Mass Mutual does offer, however, is probably the most stability and value overall from a financial strength and price perspective.
+Mass Mutual is an extremely fair underwriter but Mass Mutual is not an overly aggressive underwriter that accepts impaired risk such as prior stroke history or insulin dependent diabetics as some carriers do (this is a positive attribute---if possible you want to be with a conservative underwriter).

 And isn't this what you want today as a consumer.